 It was going to be a second chance, of sorts.
 Marcus Orlob’s Olympic ride on Jane in Paris was cut short after a judge spotted a tiny scratch on her white hind leg, a trifle she sustained after spooking when the horse before her left the ring.
 Jane had performed well as far as she got in the test, showing off her possibilities.

-Marcus; Jane’s owner, Alice Tarjan and the mare’s many fans were looking forward to seeing Jane do her entire Grand Prix Friday night at Dressage at Devon in the qualifier for Saturday night’s freestyle.
+Marcus; Jane’s owner, Alice Tarjan and the mare’s many fans were looking forward to seeing Jane do her entire Grand Prix Friday night at Kingsview Partners Dressage at Devon in the qualifier for Saturday night’s freestyle.

 But Jane was withdrawn from the competition, having slipped as she got off the van at the Devon showgrounds.
 She wasn’t right, Marcus said, so that was the end of her Devon before it began.